 What makes these RV Solar Panels special?

-These panels are unique because they are high-efficiency mono-crystalline cells in a flexible stick down package.
+These panels are unique because they are high-efficiency mono-crystalline cells in a flexible stick-down package.

 Let’s break this down:

 HIGH-EFFICIENCY.
 These panels are 19% efficient vs. our previous panels’ 14% efficiency, meaning we get more power out of the same space!
-This is especially great when you’re working with limited space – like an rv roof.
+This is especially great when you’re working with limited space – like an RV roof.

 FLEXIBLE PANELS.
-In the past we have been leary of flexible panels because they tend to have short lives due to thermochemical stresses internal to the panels, but these panels have solved that.
+In the past, we have been leary of flexible panels because they tend to have short lives due to thermochemical stresses internal to the panels, but these panels have solved that.

-The Battle Born Solar Panels utilize a special grid structure instead of bus bars that allows for considerable movement without breaking.
+The Battle Born Solar Panels utilize a special grid structure instead of bus bars that allow for considerable movement without breaking.
 This structure also puts so many points of contact on the solar cell that if it cracks there is minimal power loss.

-electing RV solar panels can be tricky depending on your needs, but we found that these panels checked a lot of boxes for our RV solar system.
+Selecting RV solar panels can be tricky depending on your needs, but we found that these panels checked a lot of boxes for our RV solar system.

 First, these are very lightweight RV solar panels.
 This is huge because weight is such a limiting factor in many RV solar builds.